stoplightio/documentation/designer.md

 # Functions

 Functions allow you to re-use scripting functionality across your project.
 They are made available in your before/after scripts under the SL.utilities namespace.

-To define an function, first make sure you have selected a Workspace->Project->Environment.
-After selecting an environment and clicking on the functions tab, the first thing you'll want to do is give the function a name and optional description.
+To define a function, first make sure you have selected a Workspace->Project->Environment.
+After selecting an environment and clicking on the functions tab, the first thing you'll want to do is give the function a name and an optional description.
 The name must be a valid javascript variable!
 Your function will be made available in scripts under the SL.utilities namespace, with the name you set here.
-For example, if you name your function "addValidationHeader", then you can call it in other scripts with SL.utilities.addValidationHeader.
+For example, if you name your function "addValidationHeader", then you can call it in other scripts with \`SL.utilities.addValidationHeader(arg1, arg2);\`.

+The script should be a single, anonymous function, with whatever custom arguments you need.
+For example, this script will add an authorization header to a request.

+\`\`\` javascript
+function(request, value) {
+  request.header.set('Authorization', value);
+}
+\`\`\`

 We automatically add several useful functions to every project.
 Read the descriptions on each to get a feel for what they do.

-Please check out the Prism API Proxy documentation for more details on the variables, features, and functions available to scripts (including functions).
+Please check out the [Prism](/docs/proxy/javascript-api) API Proxy documentation for more details on the variables, features, and objects available to scripts (including functions).

 # Requests